Rascal Does Not Dream: Anime

 A 13-episode anime television series adaptation, titled Rascal Does Not Dream of Bunny Girl Senpai, aired from October 4 to December 27, 2018, on ABC and other networks.
 The series is animated by CloverWorks and directed by Sōichi Masui, with Kazuya Iwata as assistant director, Masahiro Yokotani handling series composition, and Satomi Tamura designing the characters.
 The band Fox Capture Plan composed the series' music.
 Satomi Tamura also served as the chief animation director along with Akira Takata.
 It adapts the first five light novel volumes.
 The opening theme song is "Kimi no Sei" (君のせい), performed by the Peggies. while the ending theme song is "Fukashigi no Karte" (不可思議のカルテ), with each arc performed by Asami Seto, Yurika Kubo, Nao Tōyama, Atsumi Tanezaki, Maaya Uchida, and Inori Minase as their respective character names.

 An anime film adaptation, titled Rascal Does Not Dream of a Dreaming Girl, premiered on June 15, 2019.
 The staff and cast reprised their roles from the anime.
 It adapts the sixth and seventh light novel volumes.

 During the Aniplex Online Fest event in September 2022, an anime sequel adapting the eighth and ninth light novel volumes was announced.
 It was later revealed that the sequel would consist of two films; Rascal Does Not Dream of a Sister Venturing Out, adapting the eighth volume, was released theatrically on June 23, 2023, and Rascal Does Not Dream of a Knapsack Kid, adapting the ninth volume, premiered on December 1 of that same year.
 Both films reprise the main staff and cast of the previous anime adaptation.

 An anime adaptation of the University Student Arc (tenth volume onwards) was announced in December 2023, which was later revealed to be a television series, titled Rascal Does Not Dream of Santa Claus, aired from July 5 to September 27, 2025, on Tokyo MX and other networks, with the staff and cast from the anime series and films reprising their roles.
 The opening theme song is "Snowdrop", performed by Conton Candy, while the ending theme song is "Suiheisen wa Boku no Furukizu" (水平線は僕の古傷), performed by Sora Amamiya, Aya Yamane, Konomi Kohara and Reina Ueda as their respective characters.

-An anime film adaptation of the final two light novel volumes was announced in September 2025, titled Rascal Does Not Dream of a Dear Friend, which is set to premiere in 2026.
+An anime film adaptation of the final two light novel volumes was announced in September 2025, titled Rascal Does Not Dream of a Dear Friend, with the staff and cast once again reprising their roles.
+The film is set to premiere on October 16, 2026.